Laws of Robotics and Party Rights: Plot

-Britta, who has recently moved into Annie and Abed's apartment, asks them if she can throw a party.
+Britta (Gillian Jacobs), who has recently moved into Annie (Alison Brie) and Abed's (Danny Pudi) apartment, asks them if she can throw a party.
 Annie tells her that she can only have eight guests.
-The conversation is interrupted by Frankie appearing on a telepresence robot—a tablet device mounted on a long stick with a base that can move and rotate.
-A government agency have offered Greendale $300,000 for a program where prison inmates join classes via these robots.
-The Dean initially objects, but Jeff convinces him that it is a good idea after they hear about the monetary incentive.
+The conversation is interrupted by Frankie (Paget Brewster) appearing on a telepresence robot—a tablet device mounted on a long stick with a base that can move and rotate.
+A government agency has offered Greendale $300,000 for a program where prison inmates join classes via these robots.
+The dean (Jim Rash) initially objects, but Jeff (Joel McHale) convinces him that it is a good idea after they hear about the monetary incentive.

-Willy is a convicted murderer who joins Jeff's law class, in which he decides to slack off by playing Planet Earth.
+Willy (Brian Van Holt), a convicted murderer, joins Jeff's law class, in which Jeff decides to slack off by playing Planet Earth.
 Later, as Jeff is leaving the school, Willy approaches him and tries to push him down the stairs, but his robot has too little force to move Jeff.
-When Jeff tries to complain to the Dean the next morning, he finds Willy complaining to the Dean that Jeff played a documentary in class rather than teaching.
-The Dean proceeds to chastise Jeff in the hopes of keeping the $300,000, as well as to try and move on from Jeff.
-At his class, Willy is discussing his prison experience with students.
+When Jeff tries to complain to the dean the next morning, he finds Willy complaining to the dean that Jeff played a documentary in class rather than teaching.
+The dean proceeds to chastise Jeff in the hopes of keeping the $300,000, as well as to try and move on from Jeff.
+At Jeff's next class, Willy discusses his prison experience with the students.
 Jeff tries to teach but is questioned by Willy and becomes increasingly angry, causing Garrett to joke to the class about Jeff's sudden seriousness.